 I advise you to overcome shyness and conduct webinars with a video camera from the very beginning.
 Therefore, it will be much easier for you to maintain contact with the audience, and for the viewer to perceive the information.
 You must agree, we understand a partner in conversation much better when we see his face.

 Going on air, greet the audience and make sure that they see and hear you well.
 After that, introduce yourself and introduce your colleagues if you are not conducting a webinar alone.
 Meet the audience; invite them to write something about themselves in the chat.
-Tell us about the planned duration of the webinar and whether you will send the recording and presentation to the participants.
+Tell us about the webinar’s planned duration and whether you will send the recording and presentation to the participants.
 After that, you can go to the central part of the report.

 In the course of the presentation, monitor the number of visitors to your webinar.
 Usually, within a few minutes after the start, visitors still arrive, and then their name should stabilize.
 If you see that a sharp outflow of visitors began in the middle of the webinar, then something is wrong.
 Most likely, the audience was bored; the speaker lulls them with its monotony, or, conversely, tires with excessive temperament.
 It also happens that the stated topic of the webinar does not correspond to the content, and the report is frankly advertising – the audience does not like this.